How I Built My GitHub Pages Site Using Actions + VS Code

 Automating with VS Code Tasks

-Create .vscode/tasks.json to run Jekyll with a keyboard shortcut:
+Create .vscode/tasks.json to run the dev server with a keyboard shortcut:

 {